Armistice Day 1918-2018

 Led by Professor Jason Whittaker, a journalist, author and acclaimed scholar on the poetry of William Blake, the University of Lincoln's School of English & Journalism offers a vibrant creative environment where students can work alongside award-winning journalists and leading writers with access to a rich and varied programme of guest lectures.
 Poet Laureate Carol Ann Duffy has been a Visiting Artist with the School since 2015, engaging in public poetry readings and workshops and providing unique insights for students into how poetry is made and affects our understanding of the world.
 Other visiting professors include Chris Packham, Angela Rippon and Bridget Kendall.

-Eligible writers from the UK and overseas are invited to submit their poems to the competition on the theme of Armistice.
+Eligible writers from the UK and overseas were invited to submit their poems to the competition on the theme of Armistice.
 This could be about the First World War, or about armistice more generally in the sense of the cessation of hostilities.
 It could even be a more personal interpretation.

 Carol Ann Duffy, Poet Laureate and Visiting Artist at the University of Lincoln